LinuxJedi/linuxjedi.co.uk/content/blog/2017/01/11/i-plus-plus-i.rst

 --- 01/19/2017 UPDATE ---

 ``++i`` and ``i++`` is really a powerful technique to shorten the C code.
-However, it can be error-prune if the user is not careful enough.
+However, it can be error-prune if we are not careful enough.

 Let's take a look at the following code snippet, which is adapted from the program on K & R p.117.